mericozcann/wdi-ekc-sustainability-framework/README.md

 - **Ethical practice** aligned with the **ASA Ethical Guidelines for Statistical Practice**,
 - **Clear communication** through a 5-minute video and a concise slide deck.

+## Project Execution and Technical Scope

+The technical execution of this project was carried out end-to-end within a highly constrained timeframe.
+All core analytical and engineering components were **individually designed and implemented by the project lead within approximately 10 hours**, culminating in a complete and submission-ready competition package.

+Within the scope of the project:

+- A comprehensive exploratory phase was completed, including **six focused EDA reports** and a **general EDA report**, addressing data quality, missingness, outliers, and structural imbalances.
+- An **environmental sustainability–oriented database structure** was designed to support EKC-based analysis and downstream reporting.
+- Using **Python**, the workflow covered data cleaning, transformations, EKC modeling, analytical evaluation, and **hyperparameter optimization**.
+- To enable rapid transition to reporting and visualization tools, **report-ready CSV outputs** were generated for direct use in **Power BI and Tableau** (visual dashboards were not produced at this stage).

+## Team and Acknowledgements

+Other team members contributing to the conceptual and theoretical aspects of the project include **Ali Kınış** and **Ahmet Aslan**.

+We also gratefully acknowledge **Prof. Dr. Ceylan Yozgatligil** for providing clear and guiding instructions during the application and submission process of the ASA International Data Quest.

 ---

 ## Competition Context (ASA International Data Quest)